-Another week, another Griff Bag — aka Richard Griffin’s latest mail bag from over at the Toronto Star — and… I… uh… here it is?
-Whatever, you know the drill!
+Another week, another Griff Bag!
+Aka Richard Griffin’s latest mail bag from over at the Toronto Star!
+On time and everything!

 If there’s a question you’d like me to answer, unless it’s about fucking Ricky Romero and J.P.
 Arencibia, submit it to Griffin here, and maybe he’ll select it for a future mail bag.
 Fingers crossed!

 I have my doubts on whether Brandon Morrow can ever be healthy for a full season as a starter.
 However, we only have to look to Dustin McGowan to see how well his body holds up coming out of the bullpen.
 My question is, with Morrow’s stuff, is he the Jays’ closer of the future?

 Morrow wants to start — and why shouldn’t he?
 He stands to make a whole lot more money in his career if he’s a starter than if he’s a reliever, and there’s probably going to be a team that will give him an opportunity — something the Jays, seemingly with too many starters for too few spots as it is, given the fact that Dan Norris and Aaron Sanchez ought to both join the rotation in 2015, can’t.
 Their only way to keep him, it therefore seems, would be to pick up his $10-million club option.